GCV9HTD/Driver-Drowsiness-Detection-using-GRU-with-CNN-features/README.md

 ## Feature Extractor

-* Deep Convolution Neural Network model

 * **Dataset Used** : [AffectNet](http://mohammadmahoor.com/affectnet/)

-* Feature Extractor/feature_extractor_train.py: trains the model and saves it in .h5 format.
+* Feature Extractor/feature_extractor_train.py: Convolution Neural Network trains and is saved in .h5 format.

 * [keras-surgeon](https://github.com/BenWhetton/keras-surgeon) was used to remove the last dense layer used for classification to obtain features generated with in the model

-_Command lines to execute code:_
+_Command lines to execute code:_  `python extract_features.py`  `python feature_extractor_train.py`

- `python extract_features.py`

- `python feature_extractor_train.py`

 ## Yawn Detector